-Who wins the most souls?
-A participatory experience into human behaviour and the dominant archetypes of the local psyche.
+A participatory experience into human behaviour and the dominant archetypes of the local psyche, this phase transformed the theatre foyer into an immersive environment activated through ongoing performance.

 | Artistic Direction | Luísa Mota |